 Canon 80D versus Nikon D7500

-The Canon EOS 80D and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in February 2016 and April 2017.
+The Canon EOS 80D and the Nikon D7500 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.

-An illustration of the physical size and weight of the Canon 80D and the Nikon D7500 is provided in the side-by-side display below.
+The physical size and weight of the Canon 80D and the Nikon D7500 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is somewhat smaller (3 percent) than the Canon 80D.
 Moreover, the D7500 is slightly lighter (1 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.